Do pesticides subvert the value of flower strips on farmland?

 The levels of neonics found in the USA field margin study are high, but high levels have also been found in field margins in the EU.
 In particular Botias et al. 2015 (and Botias et al. 2016) found higher levels of neonics in wildflowers in margins than in adjacent Oilseed rape crops, including one plant with a very high concentration indeed, the study also found that 97% of Honeybee neonic exposure was via wildflowers, with only 3% via the crops.

 It may be thought that most of the contamination of wildflowers adjacent to crops was via the movement of soil water, but dust probably also played a key role in exposing plants and pollinators near crops to dangerous levels of neonics.
-Dust emitted during the planting of neonic treated seeds contained very high concentration of neonicotinoids Girolami et al. 2011, the dust landed directly on wildflower leaves where it could be readily absorbed, a leaf presents a much larger and more permeable surface area than a seed.
+Dust emitted during the planting of neonic treated seeds contained very high concentrations of neonicotinoids Girolami et al. 2011, the dust landed directly on wildflower leaves where it could be readily absorbed.
+A leaf presents a much larger and more permeable surface area than a seed.

-Neonicotinoids appear to concentrate in the soil surface, and when the field is bare toxic dust can blow between fields Limay-Rios et al. 2015, affecting large areas (Krupke et al. 2017) and indeed for distances over 250 m Forero et al 2017 – so plants growing in margins when field is bare were/are vulnerable to additional contamination from neonics concentrated in such dust.
+Neonicotinoids appear to concentrate in the soil surface, and when the field is bare, toxic dust can blow between fields Limay-Rios et al. 2015, affecting large areas (Krupke et al. 2017) and, indeed, for distances over 250 m Forero et al 2017 – so plants growing in margins when the field is bare were/are vulnerable to additional contamination from neonics concentrated in such dust.

 Direct evidence showing benefits of particular flower-rich habitats to pollinator populations is rare due to the difficulties of measuring this.
 It is one thing to record if pollinators are using a pollinator margin, but it is a much harder task to examine whether this is having a population level positive effect.